 The world needs monasteries - and always has - as spiritual oases and places of contact with God.
 We are reminded on a daily basis of the truly inspiring privilege it is to live here.
 With this honour comes the responsibility of ensuring that a fifteen-hundred-year tradition built on the four cornerstones of prayer, education, work, and welcome lives on in the 21st century and beyond.

 Our new vision for the Abbey - 'Radiating Peace' - centres around welcome & learning.
 We wish to welcome people to our monastery and provide an opportunity to explore and learn about our Benedictine values, so that they might bring this vision with them into their homes and communities.
 The community of monks is at the heart of this vision of 'Radiating Peace.'

 We have three key development priorities over the next five years:

--Provide appropriate formation and educational opportunities for the younger monastic generation
++ Provide appropriate formation and education opportunities for the younger monastic generation.

 “It is my conviction that monasteries are among the most important places in our world today.
 Why?
 Because there are so many people whose lives are significantly touched by brokenness, sadness, disappointment, failure, struggle, loss, and woundedness.
 What we offer is a warm welcome, whoever you are and whatever your story in life tells; we say, come and be with us and find healing in the word of God that we offer you.”